sjhuang26/thinking-system/README.md

 - Also consider cue X.
   - (anything in the room that isn't A or B)

+**Notice how the physical surroundings are denser than the cues.**

+> TODO: address this later.
+This is the basic step of the training, as part of a curriculum to move you to sparser and sparser cues.
+This point is addressed further in ```How to avoid training plateaus?
+Considerations of deliberate practice.```.

-**Eventually, you should practice the following portals.**
+**You will be practicing the following portals.**

 - ```A&B```
 - ```X&AB```
 - ```AB&A```
 - ```AB&B```

-**You might see how this training is meant as the first step in an extensive curriculum of moving to sparser and sparser cues?**

-This point is addressed further in ```How to avoid training plateaus?
-Considerations of deliberate practice.```.

-### Procedure of training exercise (how to exercise the CORRECT-INCORRECT binary of attention)

-The portal procedure is defined as a cycle (repeated several times) in a steady **"temporal ping-pong"** rhythm.
-There is **dual pressure** -- two **detail hierarchies** being proliferated at once.
+### Portal procedure (a cycle repeated several times in a steady rhythm to exercise an attention binary)

+1. Set up the **Attention binary**.
   - Label the cue you want to pay attention to as CORRECT.
 Label the other cue as INCORRECT.
-  - Notice how the INCORRECT cue is unambiguously **anti-attention**.
+  - In a way, the INCORRECT cue is felt as very specifically and unambiguously **anti-attention**.
-- **Snowball** from the CORRECT cue.
+2. **Snowball** from the CORRECT cue; details might be:
+  - locations of particular lines
+  - shades of color
+  - any associated memory
-  - (detail possibilities: locations of particular lines, shades of color, any associated memory, style of the room, time of day, etc.)
+  - style of the room
+  - time of day
-- Switch the CORRECT and INCORRECT cue around.
+3. Switch the CORRECT and INCORRECT labels.
+At this time, it is useful to practice the following:
-  - At this time, it is useful to practice the **CORRECT-INCORRECT binary swap**.
-If my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
+  - _If my goal were to label everything incorrectly,_ and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
-  - At this time, you should also practice judging CORRECT versus INCORRECT based on how **surprising** the difference between the actual case and the anticipated case is.
+  - _Based on the surprisingness of the difference between actual/anticipated cases_, you should judge CORRECT versus INCORRECT.
+4. Repeat.
+Switch at a fast pace, faster than you can snowball the first detail.
+  - Make sure to use a **"temporal ping-pong"** rhythm.

 ### Advantage 1: Attention-related interferences are stressed